saucelabs/sauce-docs/docs/orchestrate/faq.md

 If you're new to Sauce Orchestrate, this list of frequently asked questions can help you with what you need to know.

-## Will Sauce Connect continue to work?
+## Will Sauce Connect Continue to Work?

 Yes, Sauce Connect will continue to work.
 Sauce Orchestrate is all about running your test scripts from in the Sauce Labs grid and does not change anything about the connection between the underlying Virtual Machine or Real Device and your Application Under Test (AUT).

-## How secure is Sauce Orchestrate?
+## How Secure Is Sauce Orchestrate?

 Sauce Orchestrate is a different way of repurposing existing technology available in Sauce Labs today.
 Most importantly, this means it falls in the Sauce Labs SOC 2 Type II and ISO 27001 certifications.